Chapter 1 : Number System

-- There is no negative marking.
+- No negative marking.

 Rational Number:

-A number is called a rational number, if it can be written in the form $\frac{p}{q}$, where $p$ and $q$ are integers and $q \neq 0$.
+A number is called a rational number if it can be expressed in the form of $\frac{p}{q}$, where $p$ and $q$ are integers and $q \neq 0$.

-Irrational Numbers:
+Irrational Number:

-A number which cannot be expressed in the form $\frac{p}{q}$ (where $p$ and $q$ are integers and $q \neq 0$ ) is called an irrational number.
+A number that cannot be written in the form of $\frac{p}{q}$ (where $p$ and $q$ are integers and $q \neq 0$) is called an irrational number.

-Decimal Expansion of a Rational Number:
+Decimal Expansion of Real Numbers:

-Decimal expansion of a rational number is either terminating or non-terminating recurring, while the decimal expansion of an irrational number is non-terminating non-recurring. - If $r$ is a rational number and $s$ is an irrational number, then $r+s$ and $r-s$ are irrationals.
-Further, if $r$ is a non-zero rational, then $r s$ and $\frac{r}{s}$ are irrationals.
+The decimal expansion of a rational number is either terminating or non-terminating recurring, while the decimal expansion of an irrational number is non-terminating and non-recurring.

-Note: If $r$ is a rational number and $s$ is an irrational number, then-
+Note: If $r$ is a rational number and $s$ is an irrational number then-

-1. $r+s$ and $r-s$ are irrational numbers
+1. $r+s$ and $r-s$ are irrational numbers.

-2. Also, If $r$ a non-zero rational number then $rs$ and $\frac{r}{s}$ are irrational numbers
+2. Additionally, if $r$ is a non-zero rational number then $rs$ and $\frac{r}{s}$ are irrational numbers.

-For positive real numbers $a$ and $b$ :
+For positive real numbers $a$ and $b$:

 (i) $\sqrt{ab}=\sqrt{a}\sqrt{b}$